JetBrains/pycharm-demos/datagrip-flask-docker/README.md

 This demo is in support of a PyCharm-DataGrip webinar in November 2019.

+## Demo

+1. Show the repo page at GitHub
+2. Review how I set things up:
+    - Launched the container from docker-compose.yml
+    - Connected to the database
+    - Ran the two .sql files
+    - Made an interpreter with requirements.txt
+    - Set the template language to Jinja2
+    - Marked the folder as a templates folder
+    - Made a Flask Server run config
+3. Open app.py
+4. Run the app, look in browser
+5. Language Injection
+6. Autocomplete SQL grammar, table name, column name
+7. Expand wildcard to column names
+8. Navigation: Cmd-B to datasource, F4 to open table
+9. Execute a query that includes a parameter
+10. Refactoring, e.g. change a column name

 ## Cleanup

 If you have a previous run of this, you’ll need to do some Docker and PyCharm: